The Flock of Changes

 + Besides being almost entirely fableings, wei also have the memories of growing up in this life and relate to them all differently based on our backgrounds.

-+ Please don't call any of us human, it genuinely causes dysphoria for muis.
++ Please don't call us human, it genuinely causes dysphoria for most of muis.
 Wei prefer "creature," "being," "person," etc.

 + Due to being psychotic and having disorganized "oddspeech", wei have a hard time communicating and can get very wordy or lost.
 Please bear with us and assume the best intentions/ask for clarification.
 Especially since wei come off with a flat affect a majority of the time.